uri-library-data-services/iassist-preview/content/blog/special-issue-international-journal-librarianship-data-librarianship.md

 Our interviewees include IASSIST President Tuomas J. Alaterä, as well as Ann Green, Guangjing Li (China), Jian Qin, Wendy Watkins, and Lynn Woolfrey.
-Hopefully it will help spread the IASSIST word to some audiences we don\'t always reach!
+Hopefully it will help spread the IASSIST word to some audiences we don't always reach!
 (Readership for this journal is largely in Asia so far.)

 Article (open access): <https://doi.org/10.23974/ijol.2017.vol2.1.35>